msmccormack/DATA440/Final_Project.md

 ## How the OD matrix is used to model migration across the administrative subdivisions of Senegal

+As described above, my OD matrix is a 34x34 matrix.
+Each entry is representative of the migration flow from one centerpoint (the row index) to another (the column index).
+We also have information about distances between each pair of centerpoints.
+I would've liked to have added nighttime lights to my gravity model, but unfortunately I was unable to get the nighttime lights data extracted in such a way that I could use it.

+The below plot shows how we are able to visualize our OD matrix; each centerpoint of migration is connected to all the others with lines.

 ## Animated migration

 ## Tesselation of voronoi polygons